phpearth/alpine/README.md

 # PHP.earth Alpine Linux repository

+**Obsolete and archived on 2022-05-18 in favor of the official Alpine repositories with more updated PHP versions and packages**

 This repository includes the latest PHP versions and packages for the elegant PHP development experience on [Alpine Linux](https://alpinelinux.org/).